lemuelkumarga/titanic/README.md

 Estimating Survival Rate of Titanic Passengers
 ================
 <span class="meta">Lemuel Kumarga</span>
-<span class="meta">Feb 2018</span>
+<span class="meta">Feb 2018 (Revised on Oct 2018)</span>

 ## Problem Description

 Set for its maiden voyage in 1912, RMS Titanic was then considered unsinkable due to its robust structure.
 After picking up passengers in Southampton, Cherbourg and Queenstown, the ship set sail towards New York.
-It was on their way there that the Titanic met its calamitous fate, crashing into an Iceberg and rendering more than 50% of the passengers lost.
+It was on their way there that Titanic met its calamitous fate, crashing into an Iceberg and rendering more than 50% of the passengers lost.

 There were many question marks concerning the events leading to and during the disaster.
-One of these was the evacuation process of the passengers.
-By analyzing personal details and disaster outcomes (survival/lost), we aim to:

-1.  <span class="hl">Understand the various factors affecting passengers’ survival likelihoods, </span> and
-2.  <span class="hl">Predict a certain passenger’s survival likelihood given his/her background.</span>
+One of which was who survived and why.
+Fortunately, details of all passengers, along with their survival status were recorded.
+By analyzing these records, we can potentially answer the question by:

+1.  <span class="hl">Creating a prediction model to assess a passenger’s
+    <a data-toggle="popover" title="Survival Likelihood" data-content="The passenger's probability of surviving">survival
+    likelihood</a> (Who)</span>, and
+2.  <span class="hl">Understanding the factors causing a passenger to live (Why)</span>.

 To skip the methodology and proceed directly to the summary of results, click <a href="#summary-of-results">here</a>.